-Cast iron racks (including enamelled cast iron) are not suitable for the dishwasher as the seasoning will wash off and steam may cause rust.
-Aluminium racks that are not anodised may turn black if washed in the dishwasher.
+Aluminum racks that are not anodized may turn black if washed in the dishwasher.
 If in doubt check your grill’s user manual for details.

 How can I keep my grill clean throughout the season?

-Our best advice for swerving extensive cleaning is to use your grill to clean itself!
+Our best advice for steering clean of extensive cleaning is to use your grill to clean itself!
 When you’re done cooking, simply turn it up to its highest heat (or pile on the charcoal) and leave for 15 minutes.
-Any lingering food and grease will carbonise in the high temperatures.
+Any lingering food and grease will carbonize in the high temperatures.
 Once the 15 minutes is up, turn the gas off and make sure any flames are out, then pop on some water-soaked newspaper, close the lid and give it a 10-minute steam clean.
 Done regularly, you’ll never need to deep-clean again.

 Sign up to the Homes & Gardens newsletter

 Decor Ideas.
 Project Inspiration.
 Expert Advice.
 Delivered to your inbox.